kiranreddymothe/profanity-obfuscation/README.md

 ORIGINALITY:

---> his algorithm stands out from others by its ability to comprehend the overall essence of a sentence using machine learning, rather than simply checking words against a pre-established list.
+--> This algorithm stands out from others by its ability to comprehend the overall essence of a sentence using machine learning, rather than simply checking words against a pre-established list.

 --> Very robust to contextual meaning and intentional behaviour of misspells.